The Science of Reading

 The science of reading is similar to the science of climate change.
 We have the data and know the solutions.
 However, the practical implementation of those solutions do not make it into our communities or schools.

-It is unfair to teachers and students that teacher training does not include the science of how to teach reading.
+It is unfair to teachers and students that the majority of teacher training programs do not include the science of how to teach reading.

 Data chart: "below basic" means more than 30% of students in 2017 across the USA are illiterate.